datlooms/DOT/dot_master_discovery/POST_SCAN_DEFECTS.md

 [ ] Compare like-for-like against BOOK-50 on the SAME corrected data:
        3,101 tr | WR 90.6% | PF 4.81 | net $97,675 | wd -$565.3 | OOS PF 2.95
 [ ] D2   Only then decide whether F1's 10:1 pool dominance needs an explicit remedy.
+         NOTE F3: a naive sort already under-weights F1 by 38 points relative to its pool share, so the imbalance may not survive a real objective.
+Measure before remedying.
+[ ] F1   Re-measure depth-vs-thrust overlap.
+Currently ~3% of episodes touch a deep cluster
+         and only 12-15% of deep-cluster bars are thrust.
+If a depth-maximising search does not close that, the lexicographic ordering is the lever — and that is a SPEC decision.
+[ ] F2   Re-measure the direction split.
+The sort gave 60/40 against the incumbent's 74/26 on
+         a 50/50 terrain.
+If real selection does WORSE than a sort, that is a finding.
+[ ] F4   Watch the SHORT cluster count as N widens past 10.
+It rose 61 -> 82 from N=5 to N=10
+         while LONG fell 233 -> 223.
+If it keeps climbing, the short side has structure the grid has never been able to see.
 ```

 **PHASE 5 — the operator's gating scheme, measured but not built.**